Summer Isles

 The Summer Isles (Na h-Eileanan Samhraidh, [nə ˈhelanən ˈs̪ãũɾɪ]) are an archipelago lying in the mouth of Loch Broom, in the Highland region of Scotland.

 Geography

 Tanera Mòr is the largest island and was the last one to remain inhabited.
-It was formerly home to an Atlantic salmon fish farm, some rental holiday homes, a café and a post office, which operated its own local post and printed its own stamps since 1970 until 2013, but a new set is planned for 2016.
+It was formerly home to an Atlantic salmon fish farm, some rental holiday homes, a café and a post office, which operated its own local post and printed its own stamps from 1970 until 2013, but a new set is planned for 2016.
 The island has no roads, and the only recognisable path goes around the Anchorage, the sheltered bay on the east side of the island.
 Boats sail to the island from Achiltibuie and Ullapool.